The Memory-Enhanced Gaussian Noise (MEGN) Model for Fiber-Optic Channels: Dual-Polarization Extension of the NLI PSD

 \subsection{NLI PSD due to Dual-Polarization Frequency Moments}

-For the last three rows of Table~\ref{Tab:MomBreak}, corresponding to the dual-polarization frequency moments.
-Similarly, in view of Table.~\ref{Tab:MomBreak}, we determine the temporal symbol-energy correlations involved as defined in \eqref{Ch:Cov_XPT_3}, and also the coefficients by counting the number of associated time subspace types.
+For the last three rows of Table~\ref{Tab:MomBreak}, corresponding to the dual-polarization frequency moments, we similarly determine the temporal symbol-energy correlations involved, as defined in \eqref{Ch:Cov_XPT_3}, and the coefficients by counting the number of associated time-subspace types.
 Hence, we have

 Note that for the special case of independent polarizations, we only keep the terms involving SPT interactions.

 Finally, we sum up all the contributions from these four frequency moments, i.e.,